Status: Rare regular spring migrant east, rare casual central and west. Rare casual summer visitor east. Rare casual fall migrant east.

-There are few fall reports; a later date is 19 Sep 2010 Omaha, Douglas Co.
+Fall: There are no documented records after Jul and only these reported dates: 28 Aug, 3 Sep, 4 Sep, and 19 Sep 2010 Omaha, Douglas Co.
 We consider a report of a very late immature in Dixon Co 24 Oct 2011 to be equivocal.
-The limited data indicate that fall departure is completed by early Sep.
 Away from the Missouri River Valley there are no documented reports.

 SP: State Park

 UNSM: University of Nebraska State Museum

 Photograph (top) of a Cerulean Warbler at Hummel Park, Douglas Co 22 May 2005 by Phil Swanson.

 Brown, C.R., and M.B.
 Brown.
 2001.
 Birds of the Cedar Point Biological Station.
 Occasional Papers of the Cedar Point Biological Station, No. 1.

 Bruner, L., R.H.
 Wolcott, and M.H.
 Swenk.
 1904.
 A preliminary review of the birds of Nebraska, with synopses.
 Klopp and Bartlett, Omaha, Nebraska, USA.

 Ducey, J.E.
 1988.
 Nebraska birds, breeding status and distribution.
 Simmons-Boardman Books, Omaha, Nebraska, USA.

 Grzybowski, J.A.
 1992.
 Southern Great Plains Region.
 American Birds 46: 443-446.